‘Keeping Up With The Kardashians’ Scott Disick Screams At Corey Gamble Over Incident With Daughter Penelope

 An upcoming episode trailer posted to Twitter for E!
-Entertainment televisions Keeping Up With the Kardashians shows Scott Disick taking on Kris Jenner’s longtime boyfriend Corey Gamble over the discipline of the reality star’s daughter Penelope.
-The shocking clip teases that a major blowout may ensue between the two formidable male personalities in the Kardashian family.
+Entertainment’s Keeping Up with the Kardashians shows Scott Disick taking on Kris Jenner’s longtime boyfriend, Corey Gamble, over the discipline of the reality star’s daughter Penelope.
+The shocking clip teases that a major blowout may ensue between the two formidable male personalities of the Kardashian family.

-The clan appeared to be having a quiet dinner together in the clip when the mood turned sour after Gamble stated that if the little girl, or “P” as he called her “scratched” him, he would “whip her a**.”
-The seven-year-old is the daughter of Disick and Kourtney Kardashian.
+The clan appeared to be having a quiet dinner together in the clip when the mood turned sour.
+Gamble stated that if the little girl, or “P” as he called her, “scratched” him, he would “whip her a**.”
+The 7-year-old is the daughter of Disick and Kourtney Kardashian.
 Kourtney was also seated at the table alongside her mother, Gamble, and Disick, as well as other members of the reality show clan.

 Next Sunday, a family dinner takes a turn for the worst.
 This new #KUWTK can’t be missed. pic.twitter.com/gUtnl8iM2K